The Richard Bey Show

-The Richard Bey Show is a syndicated American talk show hosted by Richard Bey which aired from September 28, 1992 to December 27, 1996.
-The program was originally produced from and aired on WWOR-TV in Secaucus, New Jersey, from 1992 to late 1996.
-It was nationally syndicated by All American Television from January 2, 1995 to December 27, 1996.
-The talk show was executive produced by Bob Woodruff and David Sittenfeld.
+The Richard Bey Show is a syndicated American tabloid talk show hosted by Richard Bey which aired from September 28, 1992 to December 27, 1996, originally produced from and aired on WWOR (channel 9) in New York.
+It was a continuation of Nine Broadcast Plaza (9BP) which began airing on September 18, 1989 and was initially cohosted by Bey with Matt Lauer before Bey gradually took the realms.